Gas Leaf Blower Ban in US States and Cities

 Boulder City Council: City officials are recommending against any ban.

-Las Vegas: $325 vouchers to local commercial landscaping businesses that operate in the county, to swap out their gas blowers to battery-powered ones from Home Depot.
+Las Vegas: The county will give $325 vouchers to local commercial landscaping businesses to swap out their gas blowers for battery-powered ones from Home Depot.

 New Hampshire